buffermint/landing-blog/source/_posts/how-to-get-successful-startup-ideas.blade.md

 Scratch your own itch, the best way is to think what are the problems that you are facing.
 Airbnb started this way, CodeAcademy has the same story to tell.

-<x-quote credit="> Michael Arrington, TechCrunch."
-The best startups generally come from somebody needing to scratch an itch. </x-quote>
+> "The best startups generally come from somebody needing to scratch an itch."
+>
+> \- Michael Arrington, TechCrunch

 ### Recognizing a successful idea